MusabUmama/ESG-Analytics/README.markdown

-# Predictive ESG Risk Scoring System
+# Predictive ESG Analytics System

 This project implements a predictive system to assess Environmental, Social, and Governance (ESG) risk scores for companies using machine learning.
 It integrates data from various sources, preprocesses it, trains a model, streams results to Redpanda Cloud, and provides a Flask-based web interface.